 The Nuclear Safeguards Bill, which gets its reading in the House of Lords next week, outlines the new powers the UK will take on when we leave Euratom and is a first step in this process of alignment.
 The bill expands the remit of the Office for Nuclear Regulation (ONR) to regulate in the UK, taking on new responsibilities for domestic nuclear safeguarding and meeting international obligations.

 But the bill alone is insufficient if the UK is to avoid a regulatory gap when it leaves Euratom.

-The ONR have 384 ‘technical specialists’, including nuclear inspectors.
-To fulfil their new responsibilities and run a safeguards regime that is similar to Euratom, the ONR will need to recruit and train a further 20 inspectors.
+The ONR has 384 ‘technical specialists’, including nuclear inspectors.
+To fulfil its new responsibilities and run a safeguards regime that is similar to Euratom, the ONR will need to recruit and train a further 20 inspectors.